Joint Special Operations Command Task Force in the Iraq War: History as Task Force 88

+TF 88 conducted activities in the Horn of Africa, operating from Manda Bay, Kenya.
+In January 2007, a TF 88 detachment flew down to Kenya.
+It aimed to use CH-53 helicopters to search for and kill terrorist survivors of U.S. air attacks in southern Somalia.

 The Long War Journal reported that Task Force 88 operators with Iraqi forces carried out a raid in north of Baquba, Diyala province on 22 January 2008 as part of Operation Raider Harvest-an operation focusing on al Qaeda in Iraq/ISI's network in the Miqdadiyah region of Diyala province.
 The raid targeted "an improvised explosive device specialist involved in coordinating IED and suicide-vest attacks in the region-with ties to several al Qaeda in Iraq senior leaders."
 They killed the high-value target and one other operative during the raid and found IEDs and grenades at the scene.
 The following day, TF 88 returned to the region in search of a second ISI (Islamic State of Iraq) leader.
 Ten ISI fighters were killed in airstrikes and another three were killed by ground fire as they moved to attack the operators.
 As they secured the building used by the terrorists, Coalition forces found "machine guns, military-style assault vests, rocket-propelled grenade propellant, and various ammunition," Multinational Forces Iraq reported.
-"Nearby, the ground force discovered additional weapons caches to include rocket-propelled grenades, artillery, and mortar rounds, improvised IEDs, and suicide-vest materials."
+"Nearby, the ground force discovered additional ..rocket-propelled grenades, artillery, and mortar rounds, improvised IEDs, and suicide-vest materials."

 The Long War Journal reported that on 24 June 2008, a team of TF 88 operators killed ISI emir in a raid on a terrorist safe house in Mosul.